Type: Service Design, Product Design

 How might tourism become more resilient and life-centered while simultaneously expanding the economic growth of Costa Rica?

-Most makers operate in a brick-and-mortar model with limited digital presence and resources to market their products.
+- Local artisans (makers) have limited digital presence and resources to market their products.
 While makers acknowledge the community is hyperconnected, more collaboration is desired but there isn’t an easy way to do so.
-On another side, travelers wish for more engagement with locals and sharing stories about their travels through authentic souvenirs.

 ‘Soulvenir’ is a service that matches local makers and travelers through local experiences and products, while providing opportunities for local businesses to collaborate with each other.

-‘Soulvenir’ suggests tailored activities for travelers based on their preferences and interests, hosted by local makers and their connections in the Compa (‘friends’ in Costa Rican Spanish) Network.
+Soulvenir suggests tailored activities for travelers based on their interests, hosted by local makers and their connections in the Compa (‘friends’ in Costa Rican Spanish) Network.
 Travelers receive locally produced souvenirs at the end of each experience.

-By introducing travelers into the local network, travelers get to experience how locals interact with each other and the local culture.
+Travelers are introduced to the local network, and get to experience how locals interact with each other in their true local fashion.

 Digital Twin